dftfeDevelopers/dftfe/MakeLibrary.md

   consumers can test feature availability without guessing compile flags.
-- `CMakeLists.txt` uses modern CMake target-based semantics: generator expressions for include paths so build-tree paths are never baked into the exported targets, `target_compile_definitions` for all flags, and `PRIVATE`/`PUBLIC` linkage based on whether third-party types appear in the public headers.
+- `CMakeLists.txt` uses modern CMake target-based semantics: generator expressions for include paths so build-tree paths are never baked into the exported targets, `set()` variables feeding `config.h` for all feature flags, and `PRIVATE`/`PUBLIC` linkage based on whether third-party types appear in the public headers.
 - `cmake/dftfeConfig.cmake.in` and the associated version file enable `find_package(dftfe)` in downstream projects without any manual path configuration beyond specifying the install prefix.